The possible risks associated with the different sleeping practices of the child

 What happens when kids don't get enough sleep?

-A few tips to ensure your child gets a full night's sleep...
+Some tips to ensure your child gets a full night's sleep...

-parent blog
+parents blog

 You can promote restful sleep in your children by following basic sleep hygiene rules:

-• Maintain a regular bedtime
+• Maintain a Regular Bedtime

 • Make the bedroom a screen-free zone, even during the day

-• Promote a healthy diet
+• Advocate a healthy diet

-• Keep the bedroom quiet
+• Keep the room quiet

-Other recommendations for the health of your baby:
+Other recommendations for your baby's health:

-1. Never give your baby sleeping pills.
+1. Never give your baby medicine to sleep.

-2. Respect his sleeping pattern.
+2. Respect his sleeping schedule.

 3. Don't get him used to falling asleep with his bottle.